 Project 7: Air Quality in Australia

-This project will 'nationalise' some of the learning from the Western Sydney air quality study, as a response to our recent user consultation.
+This project will ‘nationalise’ some of the lessons from the Western Sydney air quality study.
+This is a response to our user consultation in 2017.
 Western Sydney faces some particular problems regarding its air quality, a function of its rapid development and geography.
 Some of what we are learning about measuring, modelling and managing air quality is, however, transferable.
-This project will explore this extension, taking careful regard of what is truly generalizable from the Western Sydney experience and what is feasible within CAUL's resources.
-For this reason, the project has a low profile in 2018 and a duration listed of one year.
-During 2018 we will explore the value and feasibility of several national extensions of existing work in Western Sydney.
-If we judge these feasible and valuable, work will ramp up as the Western Sydney project winds down.
-It is also possible that other aspects of the Sydney study will be expanded.
-The following three aspects will be investigated:
+This project will explore this extension.
+It will take careful regard of what is truly generalizable from the Western Sydney experience and what is feasible within CAUL’s resources.
+For this reason, the project had a low profile in 2018 and a listed duration of one year.
+During 2018 we explored the value and feasibility of several national extensions of existing work in Western Sydney.
+These have been judged feasible and valuable, so this work ramped up in 2019, as some aspects of the Western Sydney project wound down.

 - emissions sources and air quality, traffic, smoke and biogenic emissions